karthik0112/javasciript-grammer/chapters.md

     }
     a();    //function call
     Note : Here b function is inside a function.
 It is also called as b is Lexically inside a function.

+    Statements

+     A statement is the smallest building block of a computer program.
+    Definitions made with var, let or const keywords return undefined because they behave only as value assignments: the value is simply stored in the variable name:

+     let a=1; // undefined
+      a;    //1

+    expressions

+    1+1=2        //2

+    Expressions don’t have to be variable definitions.
+You can create them by simply using some literal values in combination with operators.